 Equipment and gadgets to help you with your daily activities

-Most people want to live as independently as they can in their own homes.
+Most people want to live independently in their own homes.
 If you have a physical or learning disability or have limited mobility, there's a range of equipment that can help you to be independent in your home (for example telecare).

 Equipment and gadgets